 I’ve recently started to keep a Bullet Journal (or BuJo in short).
 I had previously designed an insert with all sorts of areas and trackers that I used every day, but I found that it was too limiting.
 Some days I like to track everything, some days I track nothing.

-I also had a hard time with the endless to do lists I created.
-It was way too overwhelming for me, and most of the time the tasks I had come up with ended up being shoveled to the next day.
+I also had a hard time with the endless to-do lists I created.
+It was way too overwhelming for me, and most of the time the tasks I had come up with ended up being shovelled to the next day.